konstructio/kubefirst/docs/kubefirst/local/explore/metaphor.md

 ![metaphor-readme-update](../../../img/kubefirst/local/metaphor-readme-update.png)

-You can visit the metaphor-frontend development, staging, and production apps in your browser to see the versions change as you complete resources and ArgoCD syncs the apps.
+You can visit the metaphor-frontend development, staging, and production apps in your browser to see the versions change as you complete resources and Argo CD syncs the apps.
 The metaphor-frontend URLs can be found in your gitops and metaphor-frontend project `README.md` files.

 ![metaphor-frontend-development](../../../img/kubefirst/local/metaphor-frontend-development.png)